 According to some of the latest scientific research, there may be more to your personal Epigenetic pattern than you thought.
 It might be your parents’ or their parents’ choices and patterns which are driving your gene expression right now.
 The choices they made, their patterns, are passed down to you, and you had no say in it at all.
 The thoughts and the experiences they had and the lessons they have learned, may have affected your gene pattern as expressed today.

 In a recent article entitled: Parental olfactory experience influences behavior and neural structure in subsequent generations – Brian G Dias1,2 & Kerry J Ressler1–3, they examined the inheritance of parental traumatic exposure, a phenomenon that has been frequently observed, but not understood.
-Our findings provide a framework for addressing how environmental information may be inherited Trans generationally at behavioral, neuroanatomical and epigenetic levels.
+Our findings provide a framework for addressing how environmental information may be inherited Trans generationally at behavioral, neuroanatomical, and epigenetic levels.

 In summary, these researchers demonstrated a trauma in parent mice being passed down to their offspring.
 Yes, when the parents were subjected to a traumatic experience (smell), their offspring would later experience the same fear.
 The change in the parent’s gene structure, influenced by Epigenetic trauma, was passed down.

 This is why the technology of B.E.S.T. is so profound.
 We successfully identified this phenomenon years ago and accounted for it with the evaluation of the “timeline” and with reference to “generations past.
 Epigenetic changes can be inherited, and are reversible.
 The possibilities for changing gene patterns are endless.
 Science is exploring new ways to shift patterns, understand the ramifications of our choices on our health, and how to better use our minds.
 By shifting the patterns permanently, we could theoretically alter our health and healthy choices, and in addition, those of our children and their children.
-This is how we eliminate cancer, diabetes, obesity and other chronic degenerative disease.
+This is how we eliminate cancer, diabetes, obesity, and other chronic degenerative diseases.
 This is how we shift the mindset and Engineer the Quantum.